-Kerimäki is everything a traveller could wish for from around the Saimaa area; a small countryside town, which has a lot to offer.
-Kerimäki is best known for Kerimäki church, which is the world’s biggest wooden church, and for the clean and clear waters of Lake Puruvesi.
+Kerimäki is everything a traveller could wish for in the Lake Saimaa area; a small countryside town with a lot to offer.
+Kerimäki is best known for the world’s biggest wooden church, Kerimäki Church, and for the clean and clear waters of Lake Puruvesi.

 Biggest wooden church in the world

-Architect A.F.Grandsted designed the church at Kerimäki, which was finished in 1847.
-There is seating for more than 3000 people and if one were to count standing spaces as well you could fit around 4000-5000 in the church.
+Architect A.F.Grandstedt designed the Kerimäki Church, which was finished in 1847.
+There is seating for more than 3,000 people and if one were to count standing spaces as well you could fit around 4,000-5,000 people in the church.

-Lake Puruvesi by Kerimäki is an exceptional lake in the Saimaa area as its water is very clear and clean.
+Lake Puruvesi by Kerimäki is an exceptional lake in the Lake Saimaa area as its water is very clear and clean.
 Puruvesi is mostly sand- and gravel beached, almost entirely separated from Lake Saimaa, and its water comes from natural springs through its sandy base.
-Puruvesi vendace is known throughout the world, and it has been given Protected Geographical Indication (PGI) from the EU.
+“Puruveden muikku” (Lake Puruvesi vendace) is known throughout the world, and it has been given Protected Geographical Indication (PGI) from the EU.
 Right by the centre of town is Kirkkoranta, a sandy beach perfect for a day out with the family with breath-taking lake scenery and a guest pier for boats.

-A wonderful place to visit at Kerimäki is Hytermä’s nature reserve and museum islands which are situated approximately 10km from the centre of town towards Hälvä.
+A wonderful place to visit in Kerimäki are Hytermä nature reserve and museum islands that are located approximately 10km from the town centre towards Hälvä.
 Hytermä was declared a nature protection area in 1931, and the fact that it has survived almost perfectly intact is mostly thanks to an ex-police chief of Savonlinna (1916-1940), Heikki Häyrynen (Romu-Heikki) and his wife.
 Häyrynen moved different traditional out-buildings and mill stones to the island, from which he built an almost 8 metres-tall monument to manual labour.
 Hytermä has many nature trails that make exploring the island easy.